drscheggia/drscheggia/README.md

 - 👀 I’m interested in big data application and techniques in medicine and intensive care
 - 🌱 I’m currently learning bioinformatics
 - 💞️ I’m looking to collaborate on application on DL in medicine and readability of result for no insiders
-- 📫 How to reach me send me a private message on LinkedIn https://www.linkedin.com/in/teresarozza/
+- 📫 How to reach: me send me a private message on LinkedIn https://www.linkedin.com/in/teresarozza/

 <!---
 drscheggia/drscheggia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.